Unlocking the Key to Success: Jamie Griffin on Nurturing Employee Engagement in the Restaurant Industry

 Jamie Griffin, Founder and Principal of Good Workforce, shares his expert advice on maximizing employee engagement to impact the success of your team, your customers, and your overall brand experience.

 What is the greatest myth about employee engagement?

 Jamie: “So I think the biggest myth about employee engagement is that it’s a once-a-year activity.
 So I hear from a lot of executives that they have an engagement program, and when I dig in to ask about what that is they describe this survey with like 40 or 50 questions that they ask once a year.
 They get the feedback and responses from the employees or crew members and they do absolutely nothing with it.”

-That is the opposite of what employee engagement is and companies who are successful are really going to look at, how do they increase the frequency but decrease the intensity so they can ask questions more frequently but fewer questions, and take that information and do something with it.
+That is the opposite of what employee engagement is and companies who are successful are going to look at, how they increase the frequency but decrease the intensity so they can ask questions more frequently but fewer questions, and take that information and do something with it.

 What are some effective employee engagement tools?

 Jamie: “So when it comes to employee engagement tools, I’m gonna go old-school and I would say that the best tool that any company, whether it be a restaurant company or in any industry, can embrace is to be genuine and authentic.”

 “I think the most important thing we can do is recognize that our business is special and has a special story.
 Our relationship with our employees is special and that relationship with our customers really translates.
 I think the most important thing we can do is listen thoughtfully and make sure that we always represent ourselves, our brands and our relationships in a very authentic way.”